Le0xFF/VoidLinuxInstaller/README.md

 - Less than 1 GB for bootable EFI partition, as first partition and as EFI System type;
 - Rest of the disk for the Volume Group, where encryption and LVM will eventually be applied, as second partition as Linux filesystem.

-Those two will be physical partition.
+These two will be physical partition.
 You don't need to create a `/home` partition because BTRFS subvolumes will take care of that.

 ### Final partitioning result